sbal2911/Docker_and_Multi-Container_Microservice/README.md

-# Docker-Based Flask Web App with Redis & PostgreSQL
+# Installing a Docker and Building a Micro-Container Service

-This hands-on project focuses on deploying a Python Flask web application integrated with a Redis cache and PostgreSQL database, all within Docker containers.
-You'll also learn to use Docker Compose for orchestrating multi-container setups and practice pushing your project and issues to GitHub.
+This hands-on project focuses on deploying a Python Flask web application incorporated with a Redis cache and PostgreSQL database within Docker containers.
+We learnt the process of using Docker Compose for orchestrating multi-container setups.

-📚 **Learning Goals**

--   Understand the fundamentals of working with containerized environments.
--   Gain hands-on experience in setting up and configuring services locally or in the cloud.
--   Learn how to connect and orchestrate multiple system components.
--   Develop skills in testing, monitoring, and documenting deployed applications.

-🛠️ **What You'll Do** - Install and verify Docker Desktop - Run a PostgreSQL container - Set up a Flask app with Redis cache - Build and connect services using Docker Compose - Test the app in your browser and take screenshots - Push the project to GitHub - Create GitHub Issues for errors encountered during the hands-on

-> **Note:** Some errors are intentionally included in the code.
-Log them
-> under GitHub Issues.

-🧑‍💻 **Prerequisites** - Docker Desktop installed and verified - Code editor (e.g., VS Code) - Git and GitHub account - Internet connection

 ⚙️ **Execution Steps**

-### 1️⃣ Install Docker Desktop
+### 1. Installing Docker Desktop

-**Windows** - Download Docker Desktop for Windows. - Run `Docker Desktop Installer.exe` with default settings. - Start Docker from the Start Menu. - Enable WSL 2 if prompted, then restart your system.

-**macOS** - Download Docker Desktop for Mac (choose the correct chip:
+**macOS** - Downloaded Docker Desktop for Mac by selecting the correct chip:
-Apple Silicon or Intel). - Open the `.dmg` file and drag `Docker.app` into Applications. - Launch Docker and follow any security prompts.
+Apple Silicon.

-✅ Verify Installation:
+✅ Verifying my Installation:

 ``` bash
 docker -v
 ```

-### 2️⃣ PostgreSQL Setup with Docker
+### 2. PostgreSQL Setup with Docker

 a.
-Pull the PostgreSQL Image:
+Pulled the PostgreSQL Image:

 ``` bash
 docker pull postgres
 ```

 b.
-Start a PostgreSQL Instance:
+Created and Started a PostgreSQL Instance:

 ``` bash
 docker run -d -p 5432:5432 --name postgres1 -e POSTGRES_PASSWORD=pass12345 postgres
 ```

 c.
-Access the Container:
+Opened a Terminal to the Container:

 ``` bash
 docker exec -it postgres1 bash
 ```

 d.
-Connect to PostgreSQL:
+Interacted with PostgreSQL using psql:

 ``` bash
 psql -d postgres -U postgres
 ```

-### 3️⃣ Build a Flask + Redis App using Docker Compose
+### 3. Build a Python Web App using Docker Compose in VSCode

 a.
-Create `requirements.txt`
+Defined application dependencies in `requirements.txt`

 ``` txt
 flask
 redis
 ```

 b.
-Create `app.py`
+Defining application in `app.py`

 ``` python
 import time